4/24/2025

 Chief Executive Officer

 Okay, thanks so much for participating in the call today.
 We executed according to what we said we would do in the last couple of quarters.
-Things looked cleaner and more straightforward on the credit side.
+Things look cleaner and more straightforward on the credit side.
 The two assets we've been talking about have been removed.
-The SMB, the SBA business, is up and running.
-The margin continues to expand.
-We are confident in the path going forward.
+The SBA business is up and running.
+Margin continues to expand, so we are confident in the path going forward.
 Thanks for taking the time to listen.

 Disclaimer